 The Company's cost to continue operations as they are now conducted is approximately \$85,000 per month, and the Company does not have sufficient funds to cover existing operations.
-The Company needs to raise additional funds in order to continue its existing operations and to finance its plans to expand its operations for the next year.
+The Company needs to raise additional funds in order to continue its existing operations, to resume its research and development activities, and to finance its plans to expand its operations for the next year.
 The Company intends to raise the required funds by obtaining share capital from outside sources.
-During the six months ended March 31, 2007, the Company obtained funds in the aggregate amount of approximately \$135,000 through the issuance of loans to Coach Capital and Bradley E. Sparks, CEO and President.
+During the nine months ended June 30, 2007, the Company obtained funds in the aggregate amount of approximately \$135,000 through loans from Coach Capital and Bradley E. Sparks, CEO and President.
+The Company borrowed \$425,000 from Coventry Capital during the quarter ended June 30, 2007 under the newly signed Convertible Line of Credit were used to repay the principal due on the Coach Capital notes payable.
+During the quarter, operating funds were also advanced to the Company by its Chairman, Ronald P. Erickson.
 If the Company is successful in raising additional funds, the Company's research and development efforts will continue and expand.